nikhilgorantla/pythonPrograming/README.md

-# Python programs are Derived from my real time Experience's
+# All programs are from my real time Experience's
 ## *Python programs were developed as need is necessity of invention.*

 =================================================================================